amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

     value: "true"
 ```

-We can take this one step further.
-Within the `production` namespace, you may want to limit access to the Redis cache to only the `DaprCounter` application.
-You can do so by specifying *scopes* in the component configuration.
-The following example shows how to further restrict access to the Redis `statestore` component to application `DaprCounter` in the `production` namespace:
+If needed, you can restrict component usage further to a particular application.
+Within the `production` namespace, you may want to limit access of the Redis cache to only the `DaprCounter` application.
+You do so by specifying `scopes` in the component configuration.
+The following example shows how to restrict access to the Redis `statestore` component to the application `DaprCounter` in the `production` namespace:

 ```yaml
 apiVersion: dapr.io/v1alpha1